10 budget ideas for kids’ lunchboxes

 So it’s an all-round win to ditch the packets in favour of these healthier, more economical lunchbox fillers that you can quickly prep and the kids can quickly get to grips with at lunchtime.

-Forget buying expensive and sad little bags of pre-cut apple – slice and core your own, then put it back together as a whole and tie a rubber band around it.
+Forget buying expensive and sad little bags of pre-cut apple – slice and core your own as a way of creating cheap lunch boxes snacks, then put it back together as a whole and tie a rubber band around it.
 This discourages browning and keeps the slices juicy, and reduces waste by encouraging your kids to eat more than a couple of bites.
 Want to get your kids to eat more fruit while cutting costs?
 Slash your spending by looking out for fresh fruit on offer, freezing any surplus, buying what’s in season and supplementing with frozen and tinned varieties (in juice, not sugary syrup).

 2. Pack your own yogurt